tng-coop/CmsModel/README.md

 hierarchical tree and `tree_edit` lets you change the parent of a category.
 The `tree_ui` command opens a full-screen tree browser.
 A right-click context menu allows inline renaming or deleting of categories.
 You can still rename or re-parent using the keyboard shortcuts as well.
+The tree now displays a content panel on the right showing items for the selected category.
 When run with no arguments, it opens a mouse-friendly chooser for the category and then the parent.
 If a name is provided but no parent, only the parent selection dialog is shown.
 The command validates that the selected